thecodingmachine/kickoff-docker-php/README.md

 virtual host specified in your `project.yml` file.

-On others environment, we provided `TRAEFIK_CERT_FILE_PATH` and `TRAEFIK_KEY_FILE_PATH` variables in your `.env` file to let you specified the absolute path of your certifications.
-You could also customize the Traefik configuration located at `modules/traefik/traefik.blueprint.toml` with [ACME configuration](https://docs.traefik.io/toml/#acme-lets-encrypt-configuration) to enable automatic HTTPS.
+On others environment, we provided `TRAEFIK_CERT_FILE_PATH` and `TRAEFIK_KEY_FILE_PATH` variables in your `.env` file to let you specify the absolute path to your certificates.
+You may also customize the Traefik configuration located at `modules/traefik/traefik.blueprint.toml` with [ACME configuration](https://docs.traefik.io/toml/#acme-lets-encrypt-configuration) to enable automatic HTTPS.